leftstick/easy-watch/README.md

 Super simple dirty checker inspired by [@尤小右](https://github.com/yyx990803)'s [vue](http://vuejs.org/).
 BTW, [vue](http://vuejs.org/) is really awesome^^!

 You may think of this as some kind of black magic, but `Object.defineProperty` is part of standard.
-And it's faster to going in this way than `AngularJS`'s `$digest` cycle.
+And it's faster to go in this way than `AngularJS`'s `$digest` cycle.

 ## Installation ##